Japanese Cedar (Tree)

 Geographic Distribution

-Japanese cedar trees are primarily found in:
+Japanese cedar trees are found mainly in:

-- Other regions: Cultivated in parts of China, Korea, and occasionally in other temperate regions for timber production and ornamental purposes
+- Other regions: Cultivated in parts of China, Korea, and occasionally in other temperate regions for timber; found in some gardens and arboreta in Europe and North America as an ornamental

-- Shower and change clothes after spending time outdoors
+- Shower and change clothes after being outside

 - Wear masks and glasses outdoors during peak pollen periods